groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/python-net/_index.en.md

 overview:
   enable: true
   title: "GroupDocs.Comparison at a glance"
-  description: "API to compare various types of documents such as PDF, Microsoft Office, HTML, e-mails, or images within Python applications"
+  description: "An API to compare popular document types such as PDF, Microsoft Office, HTML, emails, or images within Python applications."
   features:
     # feature loop
-    - title: "Detailed output reports"
+    - title: "Detailed Output Reports"
-      content: "GroupDocs.Comparison identifies changes in document content (characters, words, paragraphs, tables, charts), as well as, changes in document style.
-It provides customers with a resulting report that contains rich information about differences, their number, and type."
+      content: "GroupDocs.Comparison identifies changes in document content (characters, words, paragraphs, tables, charts) as well as changes in document style.
+It provides users with a report containing detailed information about differences, including their number and type."

     # feature loop
-    - title: "Most popular file and document formats are supported"
+    - title: "Supports Popular File and Document Formats"
-      content: "With GroupDocs.Comparison API you can efficiently compare documents of any supported formats like PDF, HTML, e-mail, Microsoft Office Word documents, Excel spreadsheets, PowerPoint presentations, OneNote, Visio diagrams, texts, JPEG, PNG, GIF, and BMP images as well as many other formats."
+      content: "With the GroupDocs.Comparison API, you can efficiently compare documents in formats like PDF, HTML, email, Microsoft Office Word, Excel spreadsheets, PowerPoint presentations, OneNote, Visio diagrams, text files, JPEG, PNG, GIF, BMP images, and many other formats."

     # feature loop
-    - title: "Documentation and examples"
+    - title: "Comprehensive Documentation and Examples"
-      content: "There is already a lot of documentation on using Comparison library on different platforms with code examples, so you don’t have to think hard about how to work with GroupDocs.Comparison API in your Python application."
+      content: "Extensive documentation and code examples for using the Comparison library on different platforms are available, making it easy to integrate GroupDocs.Comparison API into your Python application."

     # feature loop
-    - title: "Select changes and merge them to one file"
+    - title: "Select and Merge Changes into One File"
-      content: "If you have different versions of one document it is possible to select only desired changes and compile new document using the GroupDocs.Comparison library."
+      content: "If you have different versions of a document, you can select specific changes and compile a new document using the GroupDocs.Comparison library."

 ############################# Platforms ############################
 platforms:
   enable: true
   title: "Platform independence"
-  description: "GroupDocs.Comparison for Python via .NET supports the following operating systems, frameworks and package managers"
+  description: "GroupDocs.Comparison for Python via .NET supports the following operating systems, frameworks, and package managers"
   items:
     # platform loop
     - title: "Windows"